Atrocity propaganda

-The veracity of the story is considered irrelevant.

-The term was coined by Stimson and Webb in discussing the ways in which patients talk about doctors.
-It has also been applied in health care contexts to examine the way in which such stories are used to assert and defend the character of an occupation against illegitimate claims to its work or social standing.

 Techniques

 By establishing a baseline lie and painting the enemy as a monster, atrocity propaganda serves as an intelligence function, since it wastes the time and resources of the enemy's counterintelligence services to defend itself.
 The propagandists' goal is to influence perceptions, attitudes, opinions, and policies; often targeting officials at all levels of government.
 Atrocity propaganda is violent, gloomy, and portrays doom to help rile up and get the public excited.
 It dehumanizes the enemy, making them easier to kill.
 Wars have become more serious, and less gentlemanly; the enemy must now be taken into account not merely as a man, but as a fanatic.
 So, "falsehood is a recognized and extremely useful weapon in warfare, and every country uses it quite deliberately to deceive its own people, attract neutrals, and to mislead the enemy."
 Harold Lasswell saw it as a handy rule for arousing hate, and that "if at first they do not enrage, use an atrocity.
 It has been employed with unvarying success in every conflict known to man."

 The extent and devastation of World War I required nations to keep morale high.
 Propaganda was used here to mobilize hatred against the enemy, convince the population of the justness of one's own cause, enlist the active support and cooperation of neutral countries, and strengthen the support of one's allies.
 The goal was to make the enemy appear savage, barbaric, and inhumane.